rerun-io/rerun/crates/re_dev_tools/README.md

 Crate that combines several development utilities.
 To get an overview over all tools run `pixi run dev-tools --help`.

-We keep all smaller rust "scripts" in this single crate so we don't needlessly increase the number of such utility crates and to make it easy to get an overview over all build tooling written in Rust.
+We keep all smaller Rust "scripts" in this single crate so we don't needlessly increase the number of such utility crates and to make it easy to get an overview over all build tooling written in Rust.